Brijesh-26/catalys_assignment/README.md

-# Flask Application
+# Flask Application with Docker

-This Flask application simulates a simplified version of a data retrieval and processing system.
+This repository contains a Flask application that has been dockerized for easy deployment and consistency across different environments.

 ## Features